-The following issues plagued the neighborhood’s development of a drinking water system:
+The following issues were encountered while developing a plan to install a reliable drinking water system:

-Implementing the project was a challenging challenge.
-All of the plumbing, electrical, filtration, and pump systems must be repaired in order to get the water system back to working order.
-With the site’s challenging terrain, lack of sufficient area, and short sunshine hours, SunShell Power embraced the challenge and developed a workable method to restart the pump house.
+Putting the project into practice was a challenge.
+It is necessary to repair all of the plumbing, electrical, filtration, and pump systems to get the water system running again.
+SunShell Power embraced the challenges of the site’s challenging terrain, lack of sufficient area, and short sunshine hours and developed a workable solution.

-Our Solution: As a result of thorough discussion with the PHED and the contractors, the decision was made to install a 3HP five-inch bore-well submersible pump, powered by 10 no. of 335 Wp and a 3 HP open-well submersible pump, powered by 12 no. of 335 Wp solar modules.
+- A 3HP five-inch bore-well submersible pump, powered by 10 nos 335 Wp solar modules, and a 3 HP open-well submersible pump, powered by 12 nos 335 Wp solar modules.

 - Grid-connected system

-- One 3HP five-inch bore well submersible pump, powered by 10 no. of 335 Wp
+- One 3HP five-inch bore well submersible pump, powered by 10 335 Wp

-- Civil structures with proper structure strength were installed to avoid damage to solar modules in hailstorms.
+- Civil structures with proper structural strength were installed to avoid damage to solar modules in hailstorms.